CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

 ### Calculating Grids
 - Now that the Colab environment is all set, we need to analyse how the percentual energy error is affected by grid spacing.
-- We saw tha, according to We need to testar o espaçamento dos grids e o erro percentual vimos que é 30 A pelo gráfico (https://caiodejesus.github.io/pyLiBELa/#pylibela-docking-grids)
+- We saw that a grid size of 30 to We need to testar o espaçamento dos grids e o erro percentual vimos que é 30 A pelo gráfico (https://caiodejesus.github.io/pyLiBELa/#pylibela-docking-grids)